Small grant scheme

 - Applications should include a clear indication of the costs with justification.
 (The level of detail anticipated is proportionate to the sum requested.)

-- Publicity should make clear that the Cambridge Interfaith Programme is a sponsor (or co-sponsor) of the activity, and incorporate the web address or other means of contacting the Programme (as e.g., Twitter handle, email address).
+- Publicity should make clear that the Cambridge Interfaith Programme is a sponsor (or co-sponsor) of the activity, and incorporate the web address or other means of contacting the Programme (as e.g., social media handle, email address).

-- Where funding supports an event, an activity report (minimum 200 words) must be supplied prior to or alongside any request for reimbursement.
-This should be suitable for online publication.
+- Where funding supports an event, an activity report (minimum 200 words) must be supplied within one week of the event taking place.
+This will be required prior to or alongside any request for reimbursement.
+Reports should be suitable for online publication.
 Follow-up questions (e.g., where an aspect of the report is not clear) should be responded to promptly.
 Where funding supports another form of activity, a version of the agreed proposal should be prepared for online publication before any funds are committed, and an activity report will be required upon completion of the activity (or within an agreed timeframe, where activities outlive the award period).

 - Any problems or complaints linked to the activity should be reported to the CIP Programme Manager.